nginx/agent/README.md

 The F5 NGINX Agent is a companion application designed to efficiently manage NGINX instances.
 Key features include:

-- Remote Management: Easily control and configure NGINX instances remotely.
+- Remote management: Easily control and configure NGINX instances remotely.
-- Real-Time Metrics: Monitor and analyze performance data for NGINX and the underlying operating system.
+- Real-time metrics: Monitor and analyze performance data for NGINX and the underlying operating system.

 Discover more advanced features and capabilities by visiting: [Try NGINX One: Free Enterprise Trial](https://www.f5.com/trials/nginx-one).